datarefuge/workflow/checking.md

 - Claiming a dataset for the checking step
   - You will work on datasets that were harvested by Harvesters.
   - Go to the Uncrawlable spreadsheet, click the Checkers tab, and look for a dataset to check
-    - Available datasets are the ones whose cell "Checker Status Indicator" is empty
+    - Available datasets are the ones whose cell "Checker Handle" is empty
     - If an item is already claimed but its "Date Opened or Closed" cell has turned red, it is also available for you to claim (for more details see the last section of this document)
   - Claim it by entering your slack handle along with the status "Open" and today's date, for instance:
   ```